Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Solution of the holomorphic anomaly equations

 The three models 9, 10, and 11 have K-points at $w=0$.
 The pattern $(a,a,b,b)$ of local exponents with $a,b\in \mathbb{Q}$, $a \neq b$, implies that there exist two independent logarithmic solutions to the Picard-Fuchs system with corresponding vanishing cycles.
 A natural choice of local frame is $X^0_{\frak{k}}=w^{a_1}+{\cal O }(w^{a_1+1})$, $X^1_{\frak{k}}=w^{a_3}+{\cal O }(w^{a_3+1})$.
 As discussed in \cite{Joshi:2019nzi}, two combinations $X^i_{I\frak{k}}=(\alpha_i X^0_{\frak{k}}+ \beta_i X^1_{\frak{k}})$, $i=0,1$ span a lattice of vanishing central charges at $w=0$ over integral cycles, which are mutually local, i.e. have vanishing intersection number.
 E.g. for $X_{4,4}$, we have with $\alpha_0=-\frac{1}{2}\Gamma\left(\frac{1}{4}\right)^4$, $\beta_0=\frac{1}{32} \Gamma\left(\frac{3}{4}\right)^4$, $\alpha_1=i \alpha_0$ and $\beta_1=i\beta_0$ \be X^0_{I\frak{k}}=P_0-2 X^1, \qquad X^i_{I\frak{k}}=2 X^0-P_0-P_1 \,. \ee The universal leading behavior $e^{K/2}\sim -c\frac{1}{w^{a_1} \sqrt{\log(w)}}$, $c>0$, at all K-points implies that the masses of these states vanish with $-\log(w)^{-1/2}$.
 The local structure of the periods for the $X_{3,3}$ central charges and masses can be found in \cite{Joshi:2019nzi}.
 As pointed out in ~\cite{hkq}, one can choose a frame in which the $(X^0_{\frak{k}})^{2g-2}{\cal F}_g(X_{\frak{k}})$ are regular at the K-points.
 This regularity imposes the same number of constraints as for the model with orbifold points at $w=0$.

 The last model $M=X_{2,2,2,2}$ in Table \ref{Table:topdataone} exhibits a second MUM point at $w=0$.
 One can choose here local coordinates $X^0_\mF=\sqrt{w}+{\cal O}(w^\frac{3}{2})$, $X^1_\mF=X^0_\mF \log(w) + {\cal O}(w^\frac{3}{2})$ and $q=\exp(X^1_\mF/X^0_\mF)$.
 As observed in~\cite{hkq}, one has the following constant contribution to the higher genus amplitudes \be (X^0_\mF)^{2g-2} {\cal F}_g(X_\mF)=\frac{(-1)^{g-1}(2\pi \ri)^{3g-3}}{2^{2g-2}}(20 -84 \cdot 2^{2g-2})\frac{B_{2g}B_{2g-2}}{2 (2g-2)(2g-2)!} +{\cal O}(q)\ . \ee This MUM point has a geometric interpretation provided by the resolution of a degeneration of the $X_8$ model with $n_s=84$ nodes which carries $\mathbb{Z}_2$ torsion and has a transition to the $X_{2,2,2,2}$ model~\cite{Katz:2022lyl}.
-Reading off the torsion BPS invariants requires a modification of \eqref{eq:gv} suggested in~\cite{Schimannek:2021pau}\cite{Katz:2022lyl}, which explains in the case at hand the bracket in \eqref{eq:leadx2222} from the corresponding constant map contribution as $(\frac{\chi(M)}{2}+ (1-2^{2g-2})n_s)$.
+Reading off the torsion BPS invariants requires a modification of \eqref{eq:gv} suggested in~\cite{Schimannek:2021pau,Katz:2022lyl}.
+In the case at hand this explains the term inside the parentheses in \eqref{eq:leadx2222} as due to the corresponding constant map contribution $\frac{\chi(M)}{2}+ (1-2^{2g-2})n_s$.
 Likewise, the higher degree torsion BPS invariants can be calculated to some extent from the local expansion \eqref{eq:leadx2222} and the BPS invariants of $X_8$.
 These provide new boundary conditions, allowing to solve the model to genus 32~\cite{Katz:2022lyl}.

 The general situation indicating the maximal genus to which each model listed in Table \ref{Table:topdataone} can be solved using all available boundary conditions is summarized in Table 1 of \cite{Alexandrov:2023zjb}.\footnote{The resulting topological string amplitudes for all hypergeometric models can be downloaded from the website \href{http://www.th.physik.uni-bonn.de/Groups/Klemm/data.php}{http://www.th.physik.uni-bonn.de/Groups/Klemm/data.php}.
 We thank Claude Duhr for letting us run some of these computations on his MacPro workstation.}